freesewing/freesewing/markdown/dev/tutorials/pattern-design/completing-your-pattern/en.md

   .offset(-5)
   .attr("class", "various dashed")
   .attr("data-text", "finishWithBiasTape")
-  .attr("data-text-class", "center fill-various");
+  .attr("data-text-class", "center fill-various")
 ```

 The `path.offset()` method makes it trivial to add seam allowance, since it will contruct
-a path parallel at the distance you pass it.
+a path parallel to the given path at the distance you pass it.
 9 times out of 10, you'll be using it as `path.offset(sa)`.

 Note that we're also using the attributes again, to change the look of the line, and add text to it,
 as explained in [Adding text](/concepts/adding-text).